Girls prep basketball: Cougars rebound in 2nd half vs. Beckman

 CASCADE, Iowa — Through two quarters on Saturday, the Cascade girls found themselves in extremely rare terrain:

-Trailing at halftime — something that’s only occurred once for the Cougars so far this year; trailing at the break to rival Dyersville Beckman — something that’s only happened once in these teams’ annual matchup over the last decade.
+Trailing at halftime — something that’s only occurred once for the Cougars so far this year; trailing at the break to rival Dyersville Beckman — something that’s only happened once over the last decade in these teams’ annual matchup.

 A few locker-room tweaks was all it took to get the No. 1 team in Iowa Class 2A back to its old winning habits.